sycarion/StaffoftheXO/dev/classes/The Tekulim (formerly Canvarii).md

-## The Tekulim (formerly Canvarii)
+## The Tekulim

-Over a year ago, I posted about [Clerics and a mystery metal](http://www.sycarion.com/why-clerics-use-blunt-weapons-mostly/) that provided back story for why Clerics were different from wizards.
-Now that I'm working on material for a zine and for a possible game in October, I wanted to refine the idea a bit to better fit within Swords & Wizardry.

-Here is the standard Cleric in one of my campaign worlds.
-Other clerics have different power and spellcasting abilities, but this is the base upon which all others define themselves.
+This is the standard Cleric in the region around the Samoora Sea.
+Other clerics have different power and spellcasting abilities, like Priests of Different Mythoi in 2e.

 ### History